PTC-Education/UR3-Analytics/README.md

 ## Modeling

 ### Data Understanding
 In Thingworx, you can log properties in a remote thing by selecting the property and checking the 'logged' box.
 In order to log properties to a value stream, the remote thing must have a value stream entity specified, in this case, UR3-valuestream is selected.
-The property value is logged to the value stream whenever the value changes.
+The property value is logged to the value stream when the value of the logged property changes.

 Kepware is set to scan for new property values every 10 ms, which can lead to many values being logged.
-In our case, we are only interested in certain wos of data, and not every single new value that logs to the value stream.
+In our case, we are only interested in certain rows of data, and not every single new value that logs to the value stream.

 Though we are logging 7 properties with each data change, we will only use a small portion of this data to make the prediction.
-The data that will help us create the best machine learning model we can will match the following conditions:
+The data that will help us create the best machine learning model will match the following conditions:
 <ul>
     <li>The robot must be in a specific position.
         <ul>